Chuba Hubbard Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- The Panthers have called a pass in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
+- The Panthers have called a pass in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hubbard's matchup with the Buccaneers.